1947 BAA Finals

 The 1947 BAA Finals was the championship round of playoffs following the inaugural Basketball Association of America (BAA)'s 1946–47 season.
 The Philadelphia Warriors of the Eastern Division faced the Chicago Stags of the Western Division for the inaugural championship, with Philadelphia having home court advantage.
 Hall of Fame inductee Joe Fulks played for the Warriors in the series.

+Greater details on the first ever championship series (also known as the BAA Finals; now as the NBA Finals) that was held in the history of the BAA/NBA would be explored in Charley Rosen's book called "The First Tip-Off: The Incredible Story of the Birth of the NBA", with an entire (short) chapter dedicated to the intricate details involved with the BAA Finals (including the explanation for why the Warriors held home court advantage despite the Stags having the better regular season record and why Philadelphia would have held home court advantage for potential Games 6 & 7 there) and behind the scenes business (alongside later interviews with players and personnel that were involved with the two remaining teams that season and potential suspicions of tampering referees throughout both the playoffs and championship series) that occurred during the 1947 BAA Finals.

 Background

 Philadelphia was not the Eastern Division champion but advanced to the championship round by winning a four-team playoff among the Eastern and Western Division runners-up.
-Meanwhile, the Eastern and Western Division champions, Washington Capitols and Cleveland Rebels, played one long series to determine the other finalist, a best-of-seven series that Chicago won 4–2.
+Meanwhile, the Eastern and Western Division champions, Washington Capitols and Chicago Stags, played one long series to determine the other finalist, a best-of-seven series that Chicago won 4–2.
 In the runners-up bracket, Philadelphia and New York from the East had first eliminated St. Louis and Cleveland from the West, then faced each other, all in best-of-three series.
 The format was repeated in 1948, and generated another champion from the runners-up bracket.

 The five games of the final series were played in seven days, with no days off between consecutive games in the same city (twice).
 Division champions Washington and Chicago had played the six games of their semifinal series from April 2 to 13, although they too took no days off between consecutive games in the same city (twice).
 In total, the entire playoff tournament lasted a total of 20 days.

 This would be the Stags only appearance in the Finals; the franchise would fold three years later.
 It would be another 44 years before a Chicago club played for a pro basketball championship, when the Chicago Bulls won the 1991 NBA Finals.